philzook58/philzook58.github.io/_posts/2023-06-26-asp-for-egraph-extraction.md

 Ok, you might try to patch this up by saying trees have no self loops but an extension of this counterexample is to consider a giant loop of arbitrarily large size N. How can you fight this?

-What we want to express is that we can iteratively find the trees by first saying any leaf (no children) is a tree, then keep increasing our class of tree things to include anything we have already determined.
+What we want to express is that we can iteratively find the trees by first saying any leaf (no children) is a tree, then keep increasing our class of tree things to include anything with all children we have already determined to be trees.
 This is a very intuitive interpretation of a notion of implication `=>`, but it is _not_ the classical first order logic notion.

 It is exactly what datalog or answer set programming does though.
+It is `:-`.
 Note that until you start using non-stratified negation, answer set programming and datalog are essentially identical (ASP treats negation "presciently"/self-consistently.
 You check an ASP solution by running datalog on using current derived atoms for positive atoms but the guessed final solution for the negated atoms).
 They both allow you to derive a minimal model or least fixed point of a pile of horn clauses.

 ```clingo